opstrace/opstrace/test/test-remote/README.md

 Also see [Mocha command line interface docs](https://mochajs.org/#command-line-usage).

+For 'proper' auto-formatting of code, use VSCode with the ESLint extension and use the default settings, in particular `eslint.codeActionsOnSave.mode` set to `all`.

 ## Notes

 * Each test must be written so that it can be run arbitrarily often against the same cluster and still succeed.